Amdocs (DOX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Amdocs’s ROIC averaged 1.4 percentage point decreases each year.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Unfortunately, Amdocs’s ROIC averaged 1.5 percentage point decreases over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 10. Balance Sheet Assessment

 It was good to see Amdocs narrowly top analysts’ backlog expectations this quarter.
-We were also glad its revenue guidance for next quarter slightly exceeded Wall Street’s estimates.
-On the other hand, its EPS guidance for next quarter missed.
-Overall, this was a softer quarter.
-The stock remained flat at $83.99 immediately after reporting.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock traded up 2.9% to $76.16 immediately after reporting.

 12. Is Now The Time To Buy Amdocs?